-Information Technology Analyst I / Ii
+Information Technology Analyst I/II

-ESSENTIAL FUNCTIONS: Functions may include but are not limited to the following:
+Functions may include but are not limited to the following:

 - Maintain records and prepare oral and written reports.

-- Personal computer hardware architecture.
+- Computer hardware architecture.

 - Principles and techniques of computer systems analysis, programming, hardware/software diagnosis and repair, and security.

-- Principles and techniques of training.
+- Principles of design and development of websites.

 - Communicate clearly and concisely, both orally and in writing.

 - Analyze, design, program, install and maintain highly technical and complex programs and equipment.

 - Read, interpret and apply information from complex technical publications, manuals and other documents.

 - Troubleshoot, configure, perform repairs, and install computer hardware and software.

 - Develop and maintain effective working relationships.